intjelic/python-sfml/doc/source/api/network.rst

    This is all it can do.

-   When a new connection is received, you must call accept and the listener returns a new instance of :class:`sfml.network.TcpSocket` that is properly initialized and can be used to communicate with the new client.
+   When a new connection is received, you must call accept and the listener returns a new instance of :class:`TcpSocket` that is properly initialized and can be used to communicate with the new client.

    Listener sockets are specific to the TCP protocol, UDP sockets are connectionless and can therefore communicate directly.
-As a consequence, a listener socket will always return the new connections as sfml.network.TcpSocket instances.
+As a consequence, a listener socket will always return the new connections as :class:`TcpSocket` instances.

    A listener is automatically closed on destruction, like all other types of socket.
 However if you want to stop listening before the